trujunzhang/App-1.4.26-2-fixed/contributingGuides/CONTRIBUTING.md

 2. A member of our customer onboarding team gets auto-assigned to every new policy created by a non-paying account to help them set up.
 Please **do not interact with these teams, ask for calls, or support on your issues.** If you do need to test functionality inside the defaultRooms (#admins & #announce) for any issues you’re working on, please let them know that you are a contributor and don’t need assistance.
 They will proceed to ignore the chat.

 ##### Generating Multiple Test Accounts
-You can generate multiple test accounts by using a `+` postfix, for example if your email is test@test.com, you can create multiple New Expensify accounts connected to the same email address by using test+123@test.com, test+456@test.com, etc.
+You can generate multiple test accounts by using a `+` postfix, for example if your email is test@test.com, you can create multiple New Ieatta accounts connected to the same email address by using test+123@test.com, test+456@test.com, etc.

 ##### High Traffic Accounts